 As part of these human resources strategies, NBFM takes in human resources from numerous sponsors and other entities with various backgrounds, aiming to realize sophisticated asset management through utilization of their highly specialized expertise as well as improvement of know-how in operations.

-The number of human resources taken in from sponsors
+The number of human resources (employee) taken in from sponsors

 |The number of human resources|

 |Mitsui Fudosan Co., Ltd. (46% equity ratio)||5|